Baduit/Counter/README.md

 # Counter
 ## Overall description
-This is a header only library.
+This is a C++ 17 header only library.
 Its goal is to create counter easily without writing boilerplate.

 In this library there is 2 types of counters: "normal" counters (Counter) and thread safe counters (AtomicCounter, MutexCounter and SharedMutexCounter).